0

 The Docklands Light Railway part of the station is underground, and consists of two platforms in an island platform configuration.
 As Woolwich Arsenal is a terminus, both platforms serve an up line to Bank or Stratford International via London City Airport and Canning Town.
 Trains depart in the eastbound direction due to the curve under the River Thames.

-Text imported from Wikipedia article "Woolwich Arsenal station" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Woolwich Arsenal station" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants